foundry-rs/foundry/chisel/README.md

 Perhaps to test how custom errors work, or how to write inline assembly?

-Chisel is your solution.
-Chisel let's you write, execute, and debug Solidity directly in the command line.
+Chisel is a fully-functional Solidity REPL, allowing you to write, execute, and debug Solidity directly in the command line.

 Once you finish testing, Chisel even lets you export your code to a new solidity file!